-In order to deliver natural gas from Coastal GasLink to Cedar LNG, the following components are being considered as part of the proposed Cedar Link Project.
-These components would be owned by Coastal GasLink and operated by TC Energy:
+In order to deliver natural gas from Coastal GasLink to Cedar LNG, the following components are being considered as part of the proposed Cedar Link Project:

-Working with Indigenous groups and local communities
+Working with Indigenous and local communities

-Similar to Coastal GasLink, the Cedar Link project is committed to creating opportunities for Indigenous and local communities should a decision be made to move ahead with the construction and operation.
-We anticipate that the construction of the Cedar Link pipeline and meter station will create new construction jobs and we are committed to investing in communities for the long-term, through investments, sponsorships, and programs that go beyond our operations.
+Coastal GasLink and the Cedar Link Project are committed to creating meaningful opportunities for Indigenous and local community participation in the project.
+We anticipate the construction of these facilities will create new hiring, procurement and community investment opportunities throughout construction and operations should a decision be made to move ahead.
+We are also committed to providing benefits to communities in the long-term, through investments, sponsorships, and programs that go beyond our operations.